 According to a 2018 CDC report, during 2013–2016, 8.1% of Americans aged 20 and over had depression in a given 2-week period.
 Furthermore, the CDC notes, rates of depression did not differ statistically across age groups.
-Depression is equally as prevalent in younger adults as it is amongst senior citizens.
+Depression is equally as prevalent in younger adults as it is among senior citizens.

 In all stages of life, those struggling with depression experience symptoms such as pervasive sadness, fatigue, insomnia, poor concentration, inability to enjoy activities, appetite changes, irritability, and restlessness.
 The biological and physiological causes of depression also remain steadfast across age demographics.

 The good news is that depression is treatable—including with TMS–at any age.
 A 2016 article that examined data from eleven different studies demonstrated that over 46 percent of people respond to TMS and concluded that clinical and demographic variables do not “exert a sufficiently strong influence on response rates to warrant using these criteria to exclude patients from treatment.”